HieraFashDiff: Hierarchical Fashion Design with Multi-stage Diffusion Models: Introduction

+To train our model, we curate a new fashion dataset, coined as \textit{HieraFashion}.
+Our dataset consists of more than 5k full-body apparel images, each of which is annotated with a hierarchical text caption that is concise yet informative enough to capture the essence of fashion design.
+We evaluate our model on our newly collected dataset, demonstrating its state-of-the-art performance in terms of generation quality and prompt coherence, as compared to existing methods.

-For the first time, we merge fashion design draft generation and editing within a single framework.
-Based on the design drafts, we allow designers to iteratively edit precisely, progressively simulating the entire fashion design process, as shown in \cref{fig:fig1}.
-Additionally, we construct a new large-scale fashion dataset with full-body fashion images from datasets~\cite{morelli2022dress,jiang2022text2human,yang2020fashion}.
-We ask professional fashion designers to label each image with high-level design concepts and low-level attributes in the process of fashion design.
-After conducting extensive experiments, we have proven the effectiveness of our proposed framework.
-To sum up, our contributions are as follows: \begin{itemize}[leftmargin=2em] \item {Our method is a fashion generation and editing framework that, for the first time, mimics the fashion design process explicitly, which can provide intelligent support for fashion designers by automatically generating design proposals from high-level prompts and allowing the designers to iterate on the designs via local editing.} \item {We propose a novel hierarchical text-to-image diffusion model that decomposes the generation process into multiple stages conditioned on input prompts of different levels, which enables coarse-grained fashion draft generation and fine-grained modifications in a single framework.} \item {To tackle the task, we build a new large-scale dataset of fashion images annotated with high-level design concepts and low-level local attributes. } \item {Extensive experiments demonstrate that the proposed method outperforms other state-of-the-art competitors regarding the realism and coherence of generated images.} \end{itemize}
+In summary, our contributions are as follows. \begin{itemize} \item {We propose a fashion generation and editing framework that, for the first time, mimics the \textit{whole} fashion design process explicitly, which can support efficient ideation and rapid iteration.} \item {We propose a novel hierarchical text-to-fashion diffusion model that decomposes the generation process into multiple stages conditioned on input prompts of different levels, which enables coarse-grained fashion draft generation and fine-grained modifications \textit{jointly}.} \item {We curate a new dataset comprising full-body fashion images captioned with high-level design concepts and low-level local attributes.} \end{itemize}